jsinwell/CS104-Work/hw2/README.md

 # Contents

-Program allows you to create a .txt file and input lines of instructions.
+Program allows you to create a .txt file and input lines of instructions, outputting the results.
-An example of a full instruction is:

-1 LET JON 1
-2 LET BRENDAN 3
-3 ADD JON BRENDAN
-4 PRINTALL
-5 END
-6 .

-Which would print out:

-JON 4
-BRENDAN 3
+Twelve commands are allowed: LET, PRINT, PRINTALL, ADD, SUB, MULT, DIV, GOTO, IF, GOSUB, RETURN, END

-To run the program, type make in the compiler and run ./interpreter
+To run the program, type make all in the compiler and run ./interpreter